kruzaavn/JTF-191-Application/README.md

 ## Contributing

-Anyone can contribute to this and is encouraged to do so.
+Anyone can contribute to here and is encouraged to do so.
 You don't need to know website design, coding, cloud management to start, we will help you.
 There are always a lot of good first issues for you to acclimate to our development process over time as skills grow you can have a larger and larger impact.